 Tesla model 3

-Do you have any interesting facts about Tesla that we’ve not mentioned?
-Let us know in the comments section below!
+Do you know any fun facts about Tesla?
+Share them in the comments below!